joshschmelzle/resequence-esx-ap-numbers/README.md

 # resequence_esx_ap_numbers

-Rename and resequence Ekahau Site Survey's (.esx accessPoints.json) Access Point (AP) names using Python.
+Rename and resequence Ekahau Site Survey's Access Point (AP) names using Python.

+An Ekahau Site Survey project is stored as a compressed file with an extension `.esx`.
+Inside, it contains several JavaScript Object Notation (JSON) files that help organize project data.
+In particular, `accessPoints.json` contains information for the project's Access Points which will be what this script modifies.
+All AP names are changed, and the number included in the name is resequenced in a seemingly random order.

-> **WARNING: the number in the name will, in no particular order, be changed. don't use this script if you care about that.**
+> **WARNING: the number from the original AP name will, in no particular order, be changed. don't use this script if you care about that.**

+# todo

+- [ ] eliminate manual steps; retrieve accessPoints.json directly from .ESX file using zipfile
+- [ ] programmatically replace existing accessPoints.json in .ESX file the modifeid one.
+- [ ] backups! automatically copy and backup .ESX to a new file stamped with an ISO 8601 format.
+  - [ ] check both files to ensure they are the same, if not, don't allow the script to proceed.
+- [ ] add logging

 # requirements